Measuring Landing Page Optimization

 Heat maps provide you with a visual guide of visitor behavior, allowing you to see the landing page through the visitors’ eyes – helping you make any changes needed to improve landing page optimization and increase your conversion rate.

-A/B testing is a method to compare two versions of a landing page to see which one performs better, the testing methodology helps marketers gather data that they can then use to better optimize their landing pages.
+A/B testing is a method to compare two versions of a landing page to see which one performs better, the testing methodology helps marketers gather data that they can use to better optimize their landing pages.

-A/B testing involves testing your original page design, referred to as the control page with an alternate version referred to as the variation page, direct equal number of traffic to both pages and see which page outperformed the other.
+A/B testing involves testing your original page design, referred to as the control page with an alternate version referred to as the variation page, direct equal number of traffic to both pages and see which page outperforms the other.